MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Related work

 Since GANs have made great progress in image generation, many GAN-based methods for caricature generation were presented recently.
 Some of these methods translate photos to caricatures with a straightforward network~\cite{DTN,WenbinLi}, while others translate the texture style and geometric shapes separately~\cite{warpGAN,cariGANs}.
-For the straightforward methods, DTN~\cite{DTN} uses a pretrained neural network to extract semantic features from input so that semantic content can be preserved during translation.
+For the straightforward methods, \hou{Domain Transfer Network (DTN)~\cite{DTN}} uses a pretrained neural network to extract semantic features from input so that semantic content can be preserved during translation.
 CariGAN by Li et al.~\cite{WenbinLi} adopts facial landmarks as an additional condition to enforce reasonable exaggeration and facial deformation.
 As these methods translate both texture and shape in a single network, it is hard for them to achieve meaningful deformation or to balance identity preservation and shape exaggeration.
-By contrast, warpGAN~\cite{warpGAN} and CariGANs by Cao et al.~\cite{cariGANs} separately renders the image's texture and exaggerates its shape.
-Though they can generate caricatures with realistic texture styles and meaningful exaggerations, warpGAN and CariGANs~\cite{cariGANs} still suffer from lacking exaggeration variety.
-Specifically, if the input is specified, the exaggeration style is also fixed, while in real world, it is common that different artists draw caricatures with different exaggeration styles for the same photo.
+By contrast, WarpGAN~\cite{warpGAN} and CariGANs by Cao et al.~\cite{cariGANs} separately render the image's texture and exaggerates its shape.
+Although they can generate caricatures with realistic texture styles and meaningful exaggerations, WarpGAN and CariGANs~\cite{cariGANs} still suffer from lacking exaggeration variety. \hou{Specifically, when the input is specified, they can only generate caricatures with a fixed exaggeration.} However, in real world, it is common that different artists draw caricatures with different exaggeration styles for the same photo.
 In this paper, we design a framework that is able to model the variety of both texture styles and geometric exaggerations and propose the first model that can generate caricatures with diverse styles in both texture and exaggeration for one input photo.